UsefulScripts01/HpTool/README.md

 ## 3 - HP Drivers

-Select one or more drivers to install (hold Ctrl to multiple selection)
+Select one or more drivers to install (hold Ctrl or Shift to select multiple drivers)

 <img src="res/SelectDrivers.png" width="50%" height="50%"></img>